-Applicants must be at least 18 years of age, and completed a minimum of one year of course work at an institution of higher learning with an interest in conservation and animals.
+Applicants must be at least 18 years of age and will have completed a minimum of one year of course work at an institution of higher learning with an interest in conservation and animals.
 This is an unpaid internship requiring a minimum of 20 hours per week for no less than three months.
 Shifts must be completed in four-hour increments.
 Hours and days are assigned on a first-come, first-served basis.

-Long-term volunteer and internship positions require a $45 onboarding fee on the first day.
+Long-term volunteer and internship positions require a $50 onboarding fee on the first day.
 This fee covers all current training materials and a volunteer shirt.

 Are You a Teen?

 Individuals in grades 7 through 12 may visit our Teen Opportunities page to find out how to get involved.